Managing Keratosis Pilaris: Smooth Bumpy Skin

 Routine Tips for KP

-✔ Avoid harsh scrubs — they can worsen irritation.
+✔ Avoid harsh scrubs that may increase irritation.

-✔ Remember: KP is common, harmless, and entirely manageable.
+✔ Remember that KP is common, harmless, and manageable.

 When to Seek Professional Advice

-Most KP is mild and manageable at home.
-If your skin becomes inflamed, itchy, or doesn’t improve despite consistent care, check in with your GP or dermatologist — they can help identify triggers and tailor treatment.
+Most cases of KP can be managed at home.
+If your skin becomes inflamed, itchy, painful, or does not improve despite consistent care, seek advice from your GP or dermatologist.